 Element Explanation The Menu Bar This displays the Main Menu near the top as a row of commands - File, Edit, View, Insert, Item, Track and so on.
 As in other Mac and Windows applications, the menu is used to give commands.
-The Main Toolbar New project [Ctrl+N] Just below the menu are two rows of seven buttons each.
+The Main Toolbar New project [Ctrl+N] Just below the menu are two rows of buttons.
 This is the REAPER Main Toolbar.
-Depending on the color theme in use, your buttons might not look the same as those shown.
-However, as with other programs, you can hover your mouse over any button to obtain a tooltip (see example, left).
+You can hover your mouse over any button to obtain a tooltip (see example, left).
+Some of the tools might appear animated.
+Don't worry about this for now.
 The various icons are introduced and explained throughout this guide as they are needed, and summarized at the end of Chapter 5.
 In Chapter 15 you will be shown how you can customize this toolbar.
 The Ruler/Timeline The timeline (or ruler) runs across the top of the REAPER window, to the right of the main toolbar.
 It measures the length of your project and helps you identify the position of the various media items.
 In the example shown, the timeline is measured and displayed in both measures/beats and minutes/seconds.
+The Track Control Panel (TCP) This area controls the behavior of your audio and MIDI tracks - in this example there are two tracks.
+You can have as many tracks as you need.